thaongan251/DLP-accreditation/README.md

 **11) Which of the following is a common problem within a data lake architecture that can be easily solved by using the Databricks Lakehouse Platform?
 Select three responses.**

 - [ ] Inability to use open-source data formats
-- [ ] Too many small filesLack of cloud service integrationsLack of ACID transaction support
+- [ ] Too many small files
+- [ ] Lack of cloud service integrations
+- [ ] Lack of ACID transaction support
 - [ ] Ineffective partitioning